-- Ensure your entry speaks to the entered Effie category.
-Judges are scoring your case in the context of the Effie category definition.
-It should be clear to the judges why your work award-worthy in your Effie entry category. - Review Process - Ask a strong writer or editor to proofread your case for spelling, grammar, logic flow errors, mathematical miscalculations, etc. - Share the case with someone who doesn't work on the brand, or even in the industry.
+- Judges are scoring your case in the context of the Effie category definition.
+It should be clear to the judges why your work is award-worthy in your Effie entry category. - Review Process - Ask a strong writer or editor to proofread your case for spelling, grammar, logic flow errors, mathematical miscalculations, etc. - Share the case with someone who doesn't work on the brand, or even in the industry.
 Ask them what was unclear or where the case fell in interest. - Have senior team members on both the client and agency side review the case to ensure it is well-rounded in context and personality.
 Collaborate with partner agencies. - Look for past Effie judges within your company & ask them to review your entry. - Think about what the judges may be skeptical of & address it. - Review formatting requirements & reasons for disqualification. - Ensure all data throughout the entry includes a specific, verifiable source.